Bannock County Marriage Licenses

 - Proof of age and identity is required.
 Each applicant will need to provide a current driver’s license, or a State-issued identification card, or a passport.

 - Each applicant shall provide a Social Security Number.
-Idaho Code 32-403

 - If you do not have a Social Security Number, you must provide written verification from the Social Security Administration that you have not been assigned a Social Security Number.

 - If you are not a U.S. resident, you should submit a valid passport or birth certificate issued by an entity other than a state or the United States.
+Submit such proof that the applicant is lawfully present in the United States.

 How much does the Marriage License cost?